 Torture Act | Federal U.S. Code – Visit the official website for the Department of Justice Archives to read up on their laws regarding torture in the federal jurisdiction.
 Access the site to read up on the penalties for torture, how the federal government defines torture, and more.

-Lawyer for Torture and Mayhem in San Diego County, California
+Hire a Defense Lawyer for Torture in San Diego County, California

 Attorney Michael Cindrich has decades of experience in criminal court.
 He has protected clients accused of every manner of crime, and is ready to build your case against torture charges.
 The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon and San Diego proper.